This site requires a more recent version of Adobe Flash Player to function properly.

 Dunkin Donuts U.S.

-- Total Number of Outlets: In 2009, Dunkin' Donuts had 6566 outlets nationwide.
-In 2010, it added 171 new outlets.
+- Total Number of Outlets: In 2009, Dunkin' Donuts U.S. had 6566 outlets nationwide.
+In 2010, it added 206 new outlets.
 In 2011, the restaurant chain added 243 new outlets to have 7015 points of distribution.
-By the end of 2012, there were 7,306 Dunkin stores in the United States.
-The expansion accelerated in 2013 as the company added 371 restaurants in the U.S. We expect the company to keep adding 350-370 outlets annually so that the total number of stores in the U.S. reach about 10,200 by the end of the Trefis forecast period.
-However, if the rate of expansion accelerates and the number of outlets number around 11,000, then we could see the price estimate rising by more than 10%.
-On the other hand, if growth remains subdued and the company only manages to reach only 9,000 outlets, we could see the estimate declining by around 10%.
+By the end of 2012, there were 7,306 Dunkin Donuts U.S. stores.
+The expansion accelerated in 2013 as the company added 371 restaurants in the U.S. The company expects to open around 380-410 Dunkin' Donuts U.S. stores by the end of 2014.
+We expect the company to keep adding 350 outlets annually so that the total number of stores in the U.S. reach about 10,500 by the end of the Trefis forecast period.
+However, if the rate of expansion accelerates and the number of outlets number around 11,000, then we could see the price estimate rising by more than 4%.
+On the other hand, if growth remains subdued and the company only manages to reach only 9,000 outlets, we could see the estimate declining by around 12%.

 It operates in four segments: Dunkin Donuts U.S., Dunkin’ Donuts International, Baskin-Robbins International and Baskin-Robbins U.S. In 2013, the Dunkin Donuts segment generated revenues close to $540 million or 76% of the total segment revenues.